agilesolutions/agilesolutions.github.io/presentations/star.md

 ### Story no 3
 - **Situation** - Bank X was slowly getting behind on latest state of technologies related to containerization.
 However, meanwhile Agile development practises were emerging, demanding continuous integration, delivery and deployment facilities.
 - **Task** - In my role as Solution Architect I studied Container technologies and container orchestration and scheduling platforms like Red Hat Openshift.
-I proposed to the Management and RH Architecture to start a POC project with SWOT analysis.
-My proposal and a budget got approved, which resulted in a 3 weeks POC project with end presentation to the management.
+I proposed to the Management and Red Hat Architecture to start a POC project with SWOT analysis.
+My proposal and budget got approved.
+My task was to organize a 3 weeks POC project with RH architects together and providing an end presentation to the management.
-- **Action** -
+- **Action** - RH engineers deployed a full OpenShift Kubernetes cluster as a preparation to get started with that POC.
+I provided the technology to containerizing one of the banking solutions and run misc deployment scenarios from Jenkins CI/CD pipelines and conducted a full SWOT analysis, compiling the results on an end presentation.
-- **Result** -
+- **Result** - After that end presentation it was decided to initiate the first Openshift Kubernetes cluster on the bank.
+For RH this was supposed to be the first OpenShift implementation with a Swiss Bank.
+This POC initiative opened the doors to a company-wide rollout of container technology.

 ## References
 - [What STAR stands for](https://nationalcareers.service.gov.uk/careers-advice/interview-advice/the-star-method)